 \section{On the regularity of laws of the solutions}

-In this section we consider the equation
+In this section we consider the equation:

-in the scalar case, where $u_{0}\in H^{s}(\R^{d})$ and $a_{t}(x,D), b_{t}(x,D)$ are smooth and bounded families of pseudodifferential operators in $OPS^{1}$ such that their principal symbols are imaginary.
-By the theorem of section 2 there is a unique solution to (\ref{reg1}) in $M^{2}(I,H^{s})$.
+in the scalar case, where $u_{0}\in H^{s}(\R^{d})$ and $a_{t}(x,D), b_{t}(x,D)$ are smooth and bounded families of pseudodifferential operators in ${\rm OPS}^{1}$ such that their principal symbols are imaginary.
+By Theorem 2.1, there is a unique solution to (\ref{reg1}) in $M^{2}(I,H^{s})$.
 We shall assume that $s > d/2$ so that $x\mapsto u(t,x)$ is continuous for each $t$.
 Then we are interested in the regularity of the law of the random variable $u(t,x)$ for a given $(t,x)$.
-Similar problems of regularity of laws have been studied for other classes of stochastic partial diferrential equations of parabolic type in the case on one parameter driven white noise such as the Zakai equation of nonlinear filtering.
-On the other hand the same problems have been addressed for parabolic and hyperbolic equations in the case of sapce-time noise (and one space dimension).
+Similar problems of regularity of laws have been studied for other classes of stochastic partial differential equations of parabolic type in the case of one parameter driven white noise such as the Zakai equation of nonlinear filtering.
+On the other hand the same problems have been addressed for parabolic and hyperbolic equations in the case of space-time noise (and one space dimension).
 See Nualart \cite{Nua} for references.

-We recall now some definitions and notations of the Mallivain calculus.
+We recall now some definitions and notations of the Malliavin calculus.
 Let $X$ be a Hilbert space.
 We denote by $S(X)$ the set of ``simple'' $X$-valued random variables $F$ of the form